theomeli/Prim-Dijkstra/README.md

 -	HashTable has a constant size and contains less than 50000 vertices
 -	Insertion and deletion of a link are also implemented

-The following functions are maintained: a) finding the minimum spanning tree according to Prim’s algorithm (command MST), b) finding the number of common neighbors of two vertices (command CN) and c) finding the minimal path with the Dijkstra’s algorithm (command SP).
+The following functions are maintained: a) finding the minimum spanning tree according to Prim’s algorithm (command MST), b) finding the number of common neighbors of two vertices (command CN) and c) finding the shortest paths with the Dijkstra’s algorithm (command SP).
 Functions are read from file commands.txt, where there will be the following commands:

 ```
 READ_DATA input.txt // reading the file input.txt